jkunimune/Djastiz/word_guide.md

 ### thiyk
 _verb_
-	*clockwiseness*; angular orientation from the point of view of the direct object
+	*clockwise*; angular orientation from the point of view of the direct object

 ### tho
 _noun_